Beastorm/Cpp-OOP/README.md

 - Friend
   - friend function
-  - friend Class and when to use and when not to use.
+  - friend class and when to use and when not to use.
 Disadvantages

 🔹 Abstract Classes & Interfaces
 🔹 Lambda function
 🔹 Static Members & Methods